...about your utility bill from the City of Raleigh

 Water leak adjustments must be requested by contacting the Utility Billing Division and be accompanied by a plumber's receipt or other proof of repair.
 An exceptional unexplained increase in usage must be verified.
-A determination is made and a letter is sent to the mailing address on file within the billing system stating approval or disapproval of the leak and the details.
+A determination will be made and a letter will be sent (to the mailing address on file within the billing system) stating approval or disapproval of the leak adjustment request and the details.

 Contact Utility Billing to determine if you qualify for a leak adjustment.